 It must have taken courage, I’ll give him that.
 But I was angry it had taken this long.
-Two years after the fact, he finally offered me verification that my love wasn’t a guilty, useless pleasure.
-Not until I laid down on the bed we were sharing, as we were wont to do, did I realize I had come for that, for him to admit, in his Kunderesque-dialogue way, that he loved me too, even if he never planned to do anything about it.
+Two years after the fact, he finally offered me verification that my love wasn’t useless.
+Not until I laid down on that little bed we were sharing, as we were wont to do, did I realize I had come for that, for him to admit, in his Kundera-esque way, that he loved me too, even if he never planned to do anything about it.
 Lying there in the aftermath of this confession, my mind unraveled into deciphering the reasons my chosen route turns had led me here.
 All this time, I had felt guilty for wanting him while being happy with you, especially guilty since he had turned me away.
 This time I turned my back, not wanting to give him the chance to soothe me with anything more he had to say, as it was always words to which he resorted.
 Instead, he settled down next to me and wrapped an arm over my coiled body, as I let go into sleep.

-As we walked from the hostel, he asked for a street name and I had none, only that amazing sense of direction that would have worked if I indeed had seen the train station.
+As we walked from the hostel, he asked for a street name and I had none, only that self-proclaimed “amazing” sense of direction that would have worked if I indeed had seen the train station.
 Yet, what I thought was the station was instead a different official building of an inexplicable sort, something other than the train station I needed.
 And so we ran.

 Or could I?